-- 10. Outcomes including attitude, ethical stance, communication skills and professionalism are part of the core curriculum and satisfactory standards must be achieved as part of the academic assessment process. - 10.1 Additional factors which could affect the fitness of a candidate to practice nursing are not included in the academic assessment process.
-Such factors include criminal conviction, mental health issues. disabling physical illness, substance dependency or the development during the programme of an infectious illness that may put patients at risk. - 10.2 For such eventualities the School has formally constituted a Fitness to Practise Committee to review and determine any candidate's Fitness to Practise. - 10.3 The Fitness to Practise Committee may also be called to determine if there is a genuine doubt about any aspects of a candidate's professionalism, attitude, and ethical stance or to investigate substantive (non anonymous) allegations made about a particular candidate's conduct. - 10.4 A finding by the Fitness to Practise Committee that any outcome is unsatisfactory will have an effect equal to failing an academic assessment. - 10.5 This may result in a determination that the candidate has failed the programme and/or is required to repeat any element of the programme as the School Board may decide with all ensuing consequences including the potential of having their studies terminated.
+- Fitness to practise is about ensuring public protection and maintaining and upholding professional standards.
+It is also about maintaining trust and confidence in the relevant professions Fitness to practise University of Dundee - 10.1 A student's fitness to practise is called into question when their professional behaviour falls below expected levels or where their health raises a serious or persistent cause for concern about their ability to continue on their course, or to practise in their field after registration. - Outcomes including attitude, ethical stance, communication skills and professionalism are part of the core curriculum and satisfactory standards must be achieved as part of the academic assessment process.
+The Code: Professional standards of practice and behaviour for nurses, midwives and nursing associates The Nursing and Midwifery Council (nmc.org.uk) - 10.3 Additional factors which could affect the fitness of a candidate to practice nursing are not included in the academic assessment process.
+Such factors include criminal conviction, mental health issues. disabling physical illness, substance dependency or the development during the programme of an infectious illness that may put patients at risk. - For such eventualities the School has formally constituted a Fitness to Practise Committee to review and determine any candidate's Fitness to Practise. - The Fitness to Practise Committee may also be called to determine if there is a genuine doubt about any aspects of a candidate's professionalism, attitude, and ethical stance or to investigate substantive (non-anonymous) allegations made about a particular candidate's conduct. - 10.6 A finding by the Fitness to Practise Committee that any outcome is unsatisfactory will have an effect equal to failing an academic assessment. - This may result in a determination that the candidate has failed the programme and/or is required to repeat any element of the programme as the School Board may decide with all ensuing consequences including